 Pinterest also has a similar feature called Rich Pins.

 Phew!
 That was long, and you can see, I’ve not even scratched the surface on most of the points.

-But this post ws not about giving you details of every SEO technique.
+But this post was not about giving you details of every SEO technique.

-We have several other posts on this blog which discuss each of these points separately.
+We have several other posts on this blog that discuss each of these points separately.

 This post is a checklist.